ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-upstream-emissions.md

 **Printers**

 We identified a single printer located in the Germany office.
 This is a home/ small office all-in-one inkjet printer, copier, and scanner.
-Unfortunately, however, we could find little (substantiated) data or research[^1],[^2], on printers in the time available.
+Unfortunately, however, we could find little (substantiated) data or recent research on printers in the time available.
+We did find two sources:

+1: [Life cycle assessment of an inkjet printer.
+Polish Journal of Environmental Studies. vol 21.
+95–105.](https://www.researchgate.net/publication/276385268_Life_cycle_assessment_of_an_inkjet_printer) - Grzesik, Katarzyna & Terefeńko, Tomasz.
+(2012)

+2: [CDP 2015 Climate Change 2015 Information Request](https://www.kleenstrike.co.uk/carbon/carbon2015.pdf) - KLEEN STRIKE (UK) ltd

 Since it's only a single small printer with light use, it didn’t seem necessary to spend much time researching further to produce a high level estimate.
 However, the basic research included gathering data from manufacturers of several home and small office inkjet and laser printers, such as Canon and HP, and a few articles suggesting the carbon footprints of printers.